virkarekisteri/virkarekisteri/backend/README.md

 #### Database

-Setting up the database emulation is extremely complex, so I didn't take the time to write a premade script for it.
+Publishing the database locally is extremely complex, so I didn't take the time to write a premade script for it.
 (At least yet)

-Quick rundown:
-Open the `database/` folder in Azure Data Studio as a project, and from there publish the database to a local server.
-Make note of the password you choose and enter the password to your SQL connection string in `local.settings.json`.
+Azure Data Studio (or VSCode if you really don't want to install Azure Data Studio) has lengthy premade functionality for the job, so let's use it:

+1. Install the "SQL Database Projects" extension in Azure Data Studio (or VSCode)
+2. Open the "Database Projects" view from the sidebar
+3. Click "Open Existing" and open the `database/virkaluettelo-database.sqlproj` file locally
+4. Ensure Docker is running
+5. In the "Database Projects" view, right-click the project "virkaluettelo-database" and select "Publish"
+6. Choose to publish to a local development container
+7. Enter the required settings
+   - Keep port as 1433
+   - Set the password to `MyLocalSqlP@ssw0rd`
+   <sup><sub>(or come up with your own and make it match the one found in `local.settings.json`'s `SqlConnectionString`)</sub></sup>
+   - Keep image tag as latest
+   - Accept the EULA
+   - Don't load a profile
+   - Click "Publish"
+8. Should be all done, wait for Docker to pull the required image and for the database to be deployed

+For future reference, you can stop and start the database via Docker.
+To update the database with a new schema or table or whatever, you can re-publish to the existing running database instance.
+Or you can delete the current instance from Docker and create a new one.

+To see the actual database while it's running, enter the "Connections" view from the sidebar

 ### Formatting